 Action # Title Description Total Funds Contributing 1 School Site Council and ELAC We will maintain a school site council and an English learner advisory council (when required) to increase stakeholder engagement with parents, teachers, and students.
-No 2 Building Partnerships We will build partnerships for student outcomes by sending notification of surveys, stakeholder meetings, and Board of Directors public meetings in a timely manner to all families, through emails, website and other social media outlets while encouraging the participation and engagement of our underrepresented families. \$62,966.00 Yes 3 Safe Environment We will build relationships by ensuring that all parents, students, and employees feel that our schools are providing a safe, positive, inclusive, welcoming and pleasing learning environment.
+No 2 Building Partnerships We will build partnerships for student outcomes by sending notification of surveys, stakeholder meetings, and Board of Directors public meetings in a timely manner to all families, through emails, website and other social media outlets while encouraging the participation and engagement of our underrepresented families. \$5,934.00 Yes 3 Safe Environment We will build relationships by ensuring that all parents, students, and employees feel that our schools are providing a safe, positive, inclusive, welcoming and pleasing learning environment.
 No 4 Vetting Community Providers The school will properly vet all newly acquired community providers to ensure standards alignment and safety for our students.
-No 5 Safe Learning Environnment The school will continue to maintain a safe learning environment for all students by training the teachers and staff on school wide safety plans.
-No 6 Operations Operations of the school are maintained by the school's leadership advisory council and executive director with control and oversight provided by the school's governing board and the authorizing school district, additionally with support and resources from the Collaborative. \$298,050.00 No
+No 5 Safe Learning Environment The school will continue to maintain a safe learning environment for all students by training the teachers and staff on school wide safety plans.
+No 6 Operations Operations of the school are maintained by the school's leadership advisory council and executive director with control and oversight provided by the school's governing board and the authorizing school district, additionally with support and resources from the Collaborative \$28,088.00 No

-An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.